Identification Number (PESEL)

 Every foreigner residing in Poland can also be assigned a PESEL number.
-It’s not mandatory but we highly recommend you to have one, as it can be useful in many situations, for example for opening bank account, easier registration for health care services and many other purposes.
+It’s not mandatory but we highly recommend you to have one, as it can be useful in many situations, for example when opening a bank account.
+It also makes it easier to register for health care services and serves many other purposes.

-In order to apply for PESEL number you should visit the nearest Municipality (pl.
-Urząd Miasta) and submit an application form (the updated version of application will be avaliable on site).
+In order to apply for a PESEL number you should visit the nearest Town Hall (Urząd Miasta) and submit an application form (the updated version of application will be avaliable on site).
 Urząd Dzielnicy Ochota m. st. Warszawy (the nearest from IBB) is located here: https://goo.gl/maps/gfU9NZkrtZXZdwKY7

-You will need to provide proof of your identity, such as your passport.
+You will need to provide proof of identity, such as your passport.

-The PESEL number will be issued immediately (you will receive an official document with confirmation of your number).
-This document can be required later by some institutions for different purposes, so please keep the original with you.
+A PESEL number will be issued immediately (you will receive an official document confirming your number).
+This document may be required later by some institutions for different purposes, so please keep the original with you.

-Please note, that the PESEL number is granted individually only once and doesn’t change through your lifetime.
-The application for PESEL number is free of charge.
+Please note, that the PESEL number is granted individually only once and doesn’t change throughout your lifetime.
+The application for a PESEL number is free of charge.